CODATA-RDA-DataScienceSchools/Materials/docs/DataTrieste2023AdvancedWorkshop/CloudComputing/00-Hands_on_Exercise_Overview.md

 ## Exercise 4 - Regression Analysis Using Jupyter

+We can start with an R and data analysis refresher by revisiting the BRICS dataset analysis on [Google Colab](06-warmup-google-colab.md)

-We return to the method used in Exercise 1 to recreate a new regression analysis on the VM you've created to do your own work in [Exercise 4](04-OpenStack_Regression_Analysis.md)
+We return to the Spark data Analysis task to recreate a new regression analysis on the VM you've created to do your own work in [Exercise 4](04-OpenStack_Regression_Analysis.md)